Using digital to maintain your relationship with HCPs in uncertain times (part 1)

 Today we are meeting with Claire Versluys & Didier Dierckx at Trilations.
 Starting from a data-driven perspective, Claire and Didier advise pharmaceutical and MedTech companies on their optimal (digital) interaction strategies with physicians and how to translate this to customer journeys.
+(Read part 2 of this article here)

 So, Claire and Didier, as digital is playing a more and more prominent role in pharma’s interaction strategies with HCPs, what are your expectations for the near future?